UMNCodeWork/UMNCodeWork.github.io/README.md

 ### Video events
 ######Where do I save them?
-- _drafts/events/upcoming for drafts of upcoming video events
+- _drafts/events/upcoming for drafts of upcoming events
-- _posts/events/upcoming to publish upcoming video events (let's try to keep only 3-4 events featured in the "upcoming" folder at a time; save them in drafts until they're ready to publicize)
+- _posts/events/upcoming to publish upcoming events (let's try to keep only 3-4 events featured in the "upcoming" folder at a time; save them in drafts until they're ready to publicize)

-######Where do they show up on the live site?
-On the main "Events" page under the "Upcoming events" header.
-They are also aggregated with all of the other posts in the "What's New?" section of the "Home" page.

 ######What template should I use?
 ```